Eltoperma/webdevprojekt/README.md

 You need to have node.js and and a package manager, in our case NPM, installed

-In the root directory run following commands:
+In the root directory of the project folder run following commands:

 - 1: npm install
 - 2: npm run dev